chantastic/sites/chan.dev/src/content/posts/test-component-interactions-in-storybook.md

 Our testing pattern requires that we fix this issue before proceeding.

 - Add a label to each square.
-- Ensure that each square communicating both position and value.
+- Ensure that each square communicates both position and value.

 ```diff lang="tsx" title="App.tsx"
 // Note: other implementation hidden